 Therapists in Winthrop, MA

-Just reading this means you have the courage to begin healing.
-I am here to help you explore your concerns and areas of need in a non-judgmental and trusting space.
-We will work collaboratively to create a plan that best fits your individual needs and strengths.
+If you're reading this, you have the courage to begin healing.
+I am here to help you explore your concerns in a non-judgmental and trusting space.
+We will work collaboratively to create a plan that best fits your individual needs, and enhances your strengths.
+In my 15 years of being a therapist, I have helped people heal from trauma, process life experiences, and manage the daily grind.

-Just reading this means you have the courage to begin healing.
-I am here to help you explore your concerns and areas of need in a non-judgmental and trusting space.
-We will work collaboratively to create a plan that best fits your individual needs and strengths.
+If you're reading this, you have the courage to begin healing.
+I am here to help you explore your concerns in a non-judgmental and trusting space.
+We will work collaboratively to create a plan that best fits your individual needs, and enhances your strengths.
+In my 15 years of being a therapist, I have helped people heal from trauma, process life experiences, and manage the daily grind.

 I am a therapist who specializes in complex trauma, dissociative disorders, and in some forms of neurodiversity, particularly ADHD, ASD, and the impact of late diagnosis on sense of self, burnout, and daily functioning.